explosion/projects/tutorials/ner_pytorch_medical/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS END (do not remove) -->

+---

+## PyTorch + spaCy

+There are several examples that show the integration of  Transformers in spaCy models.
+These examples already use PyTorch through the spacy-transformers library to create vector representations from spaCy Doc objects which are then passed through native Thinc based models for task specific prediction.
+The goal for this tutorial is to show how to use a PyTorch (or other ML framework) end-to-end, from

 ## 📚 Data

 The main data source is the i2b2 2011 Co-Reference Challenge Dataset.
 This dataset has annotations for Named Entity Recognition in Medical Records and co-references between each entity.
 For the purpose of this tutorial, we focus solely on extracting the labeled entities.